fxos-components/fxos-component/README.md

 });
 ```

 Extensible components come with a little bit of overhead.
 For instance,
 they store a copy of the template string that derived components
 will use to properly inherit the styles.
 With the extensible flag set to false
 components won't store the template string and some memory will be saved.
 This is an optimization for production systems and large component hierarchies.
 Registed components are extensible by default.

 ## Tests

+If you would like to run both unit and lint tests:

 1. Ensure Firefox Nightly is installed on your machine.
 2. `$ npm install`
 3. `$ npm test`

-If your would like tests to run on file change use:
+If your would like unit tests to run on file change use:

-`$ npm run test-dev`
+`$ npm run test-unit-dev`

 ## Lint check

 Run lint check with command:

-`$ npm run lint`
+`$ npm run test-lint`